Recipe by Vegan Recipes and Vibes (@veganrecipesandvibes)

 4 tbsp sriracha

-Fry up the sweet potato: heat 2 inches of oil in a frying pan or pot, then slice the sweet potato into wedges, about 1/2 inch thick.
+Fry the sweet potato: heat 2 inches of oil in a frying pan or pot over medium-high heat.
+Slice the sweet potato into wedges, about 1/2 inch thick.
 Combine the flour, baking powder, and cornstarch in a bowl.
 Add the water and whisk until a pancake-like batter consistency forms (add more water a little at a time if needed).
 Coat the sweet potato wedges in the batter, then drop in the hot oil.
 Fry for 4-5 minutes or until golden brown, then transfer to a drying rack.

-Next, prep your veggies: slice the carrot, cucumber, a pepper into long thin strips.
+Prep your veggies: slice the carrot, cucumber, and pepper into long thin strips.

 Now you should be ready to make your sushi!